Houston Bus Accident Attorney

 - Utmost care only applies while passengers are on the bus

-- Utmost care does not protect any other parties involved in a bus accident
+- Utmost care does not protect any other parties involved in a bus crash

-If bus drivers are negligent or careless, they may be personally liable like any other driver.
+If bus drivers are careless, they may be personally liable like any other negligent driver.
 However, bus and car accidents are different when looking at liability.
 For instance, when a public transit bus is involved in an accident, the state is responsible for passenger injuries.
 To learn more about your bus accident case, speak with a Houston accident lawyer from our firm during a free consult.
+A Houston bus accident attorney from our firm can help recover the financial compensation you deserve for your severe injuries.

 Texas Common Carrier Laws